-Shortly after, Riggy contacted me again.
-He had discovered yet another abandoned house, boarded up and quite obviously unused, complete with overgrown driveway and huge cracks in the brickwork, obviously in need of a little TLC but a long way from getting any.
-But Riggy had not ventured in, because when he had attempted to do so, he had heard the faint sound of a radio playing within the house.
-Wondering if the house was occupied, he returned again at stupid o'clock in the morning, to find the radio still playing but the house undisturbed.
+A little while ago I came across another abandoned house, boarded up and quite obviously unused, complete with overgrown driveway and huge cracks in the brickwork, obviously in need of a little TLC but a long way from getting any.
+But I did not venture in initially because I heard the faint sound of a radio playing within the house.
+Wondering if the house was occupied, I returned again at stupid o'clock in the morning, to find the radio still playing but the house undisturbed.

 Now, this isn't unusual in places that have electricity.
 Sometimes in spite of years of inactivity it's possible to turn the electricity on and activate the place.
 This was done when Michael, Syphilis and I explored Lincoln Grange Nursing Home, and we were able to do it in a decades-abandoned house in the still-to-blog-about Operation Cobra.
-Personally, from Riggys description, the place he was describing had been found by squatters, or even maybe was still under legitimate usage.
+Personally, I thought that this place had been found by squatters, or even maybe was still under legitimate usage.
 It's also incredibly likely that it had been found by urban explorers.
-It's not at all uncommon for urban explorers to do silly things like put motion-activated halloween toys in abandoned buildings, and do other things to prank people.
+It's not at all uncommon for urban explorers to do things like put motion-activated halloween toys in abandoned buildings, and do other things to prank people.
 Christmas House, for example, had a dead bird in it on both of my visits, but more recent photos of it on the internet show that since my visit, someone has put the bird corpse into a bird cage, to imply that the owners abandoned their pet bird.
 It's not the case.
-The point is, urban explorers do make alterations to scare future visitors, and that was a perfectly feasible option here.
+The point is, urban explorers do make alterations to creep out future visitors, and that was a perfectly feasible option here.

-Riggy ruled out legitimate usage because the main doors were barricaded, and remained so on all of his periodic check ups.
-And he insisted that there was no sign of squatters either.
-Maybe there had been once, and they'd moved on.
-Maybe the culprits were former trespassers, as I suspected.
-Either way, Riggy wasn't going to investigate it on his own, and I'm a sucker for adventure.
+I ruled out legitimate usage because the main doors were barricaded, and remained so on all of my periodic check ups.
+Nevertheless I'm a sucker for adventure.
 It was time to check out the bungalow in the woods.

 As you can see, this place is boarded up, and is clearly not in any use.